Glombas/ERC_Plamorf_Brassica_HiFi_assembly/Genome annotation + completeness evaluation/Readme.md

-This folder contains scripts developed for annotation and evaluation of its completeness.
+This folder contains scripts developed for annotation.
+Completeness was evaluated using online version of [OMArk](https://omark.omabrowser.org/).
+Results were uploaded to the project repository on XXX.